 I know it seems funny to have to even talk about how to breathe, but you’d be surprised at how many people breathe funny when they are trying to learn an instrument.
-It usually comes from “over-trying”.

 One of the tricks great players use is to learn to fill all parts of their long lungs.
-Most students tend to think of filling their upper chest with air and forget that there is 3 times that much space reserved for air lower down towards the belly.
+Most flute students tend to think of filling their upper chest with air and forget that there is 3 times that much space reserved for air lower down towards the belly.

 One interesting note is that flute players should remember to exhale before inhaling.
 Fresh oxygen means many things to your body.
 It provides your brain with what it needs to function properly.
 It lets blood back into areas of your body that are being used while playing (lips, arms, etc).
 There are many, many times when you do not need to use all of the air you have just breathed in for a certain passage while playing music.

-But, taking in large breaths is what holds your clear tone together for all to enjoy.
+Filling your lungs AND effectively using the airstream is what holds your clear tone together for all to enjoy.